sofiemartins/HiRep/Doc/user_guide/input_file.md

 |`type`  |integrator type (see below)                             |
 |`steps` |number of integration steps                             |

-The table below show the different integrators implemented in the HiRep code.
+The table below shows the different integrators implemented in the HiRep code.
-The last column in the table show how many times the next integrator level will be called in each iteration of the given integrator.
+The last column in the table shows how many times the next integrator level is called in each iteration of the given integrator.

 |Type  |Description                                |Next level calls|
 :------|:------------------------------------------|:---------------|